itzik-bekel/digital-signage/README.md

 1. Set up a MongoDB installation locally (or in the cloud) and create a `digitaldisplay` database

+2. Configure Azure Blob Storage:
+   - For local development:
+     - Create an Azure Storage account and container
+     - Get the connection string and add it to .env as AZURE_STORAGE_CONNECTION_STRING
+   - For production (Azure Web App):
+     - Enable system-assigned managed identity
+     - Grant Blob Data Contributor role to the managed identity
+     - Set AZURE_STORAGE_ACCOUNT_NAME and AZURE_STORAGE_CONTAINER_NAME in app settings

-2. Run the setup utility using
+3. Run the setup utility using

 ```bash
 npm run setup